 Every employer operating in California must abide by the labor regulations in place at the federal, state, and local levels.
 Many of these regulations pertain to the classification of employees, designating certain rights and responsibilities for several employee classifications.
 Employers must classify their employees accurately.
 Unfortunately, this does not always happen as it should.
+An Orange County employee misclassification lawyer can help if you have been misclassified.

 Some employers have also used employee misclassification to indirectly deny their workers overtime.
 Typically, overtime is paid at 1.5 times the normal hourly pay rate, so someone who typically earns $20 per hour would earn $30 per hour when they work overtime.
 Many such workers are knowingly misclassified by employers to avoid paying overtime.
 The California labor commissioner has spotlighted this rampant practice.
 If you were wrongly classified as exempt, you could be entitled to months or years worth of unpaid overtime compensation.

-When you have been knowingly misclassified in your employment and denied wages and benefits that you should have legally received, you need experienced guidance.
-An Orange County employee misclassification lawyer can help you recover your losses and hold your employer accountable for their illegal actions.
+An Orange County employee misclassification attorney can help you recover your losses and hold your employer accountable for their illegal actions.
 At the California Employment Counsel, APC, our team focuses entirely on employment law and strives to provide every client we represent with individualized, comprehensive legal counsel.

 California Employment Counsel, APC, has successfully represented salaried employees and contractors in misclassification claims in Orange County and Southern California.
 Our lawyers have helped individual clients and groups of employees recover back pay and other damages.
-As your Orange County employee misclassification attorneys, our team will thoroughly investigate the entire range of lost wages, benefits, and other compensation you were denied and make every effort to maximize your recovery.

 Free Initial Consultation · No Recovery, No Attorney Fee